beejjorgensen/bgpython/examples/README.md

-# Beej's Guide to Network Programming Examples
+# Beej's Guide to Python Programming Examples

-Type `make` to build.
+Various Python programs from the Guide.